“But the end of all things is at hand; therefore be serious and watchful in your prayers.”

 Co 4:2, “Continue earnestly in prayer, being vigilant in it with thanksgiving.”

 When we have an unbalanced mind, we cannot pray as we could otherwise.
 If our approach to life is selfish and irresponsible, we cannot pray as we ought.
 We would not know what to ask.
 We would ask for the wrong things because our priority would be wrong.
-The first priority of prayer is that we discover God’s will for our lives, not to get what we want.
+The priority of prayer is that we discover God’s will for our lives, not to get what we want.

-Do you have an aversion for prayer?
+Do you have an aversion to prayer?
 Aversion to pray is bizarre since prayer is a great promise and opportunity provided by God.
-We make a great mistake if we think that spiritual business will compensate for lack of communion with God.
+We make a great mistake if we think that spiritual business will compensate for a lack of communion with God.
 A full prayer life is a powerful life.